The Value of Personalized Recommendations: Evidence from Netflix: Model Estimates and Validation

 \subsubsection{Good Salience Experiments}

-As discussed in Section \ref{sec:ccm}, we rely on the exploration experiments that the RecSys does for model identification.
-Re-purposing this randomization, we run a separate experiment that allows us to provide additional validation of the model.
+As discussed in Section \ref{sec:ccm}, we rely on idiosyncratic variation in recommendations for model identification.
+To validate that our model does in fact identify the causal effect of recommendations, we run a true randomized experiment that ``nudges'' recommendations exogenously.
 In this experiment, we randomly allocate users into eight treatment arms corresponding to a focal good category (e.g., scripted vs. unscripted goods, language, film vs. television series).
-We exogenously ``boost'' the salience of the focal category in each arm by increasing the frequency with which goods in that category appear in recommendations.
-Note that, because the total supply of recommendations is finite, boosting goods in the focal category implies that some goods not in the focal category appear with reduced frequency.
+Next, we substitute impressions of a random subset of goods not in the focal category for impressions of goods in the focal category.
+Thus, in each treatment arm, we observe a set of focal goods whose salience is ``boosted'' (i.e., show up more in the recommendations) and a set of nonfocal goods whose salience is ``diluted'' (i.e., show up less in the recommendations).

-Thus, in each treatment arm, we observe a set of focal goods whose salience is boosted (i.e., show up more in the recommendations) and a set of nonfocal goods whose salience is diluted (i.e., show up less in the recommendations).
+The experiment is run for 5 weeks with each experimental arm including approximately 1 million users.
 The resulting fluctuations in good salience are comparable with those in routine experiments that are run on the RecSys (e.g., to test algorithmic improvements).
-Our experiment coordinates this variation across goods and users to generate more precise and interpretable model-free diversion ratios.
-We have eight different experimental arms and a control arm.
-The experiment is run for 5 weeks with each experimental arm including approximately 1 million users.
+Our experiment simply coordinates this variation across goods and users to generate more precise and interpretable model-free diversion ratios.